pav-alekseev/encoding-algorithms/README.md

 # encoding-algorithms
-This is a set of the Shennon-Fano, Elias gamma, Huffman and Unary encoding algorithms written in JS
+This is a set of the Shennon-Fano, Elias gamma, Huffman and Unary encoding algorithms written in functional JS

 ## Installation
 ```sh